 Annual fixed fee

-1. A Contractor shall pay to the Authority, [Alt 1. from the date of commencement of Commercial Production in a Contract Area] [Alt.
+1. A Contractor shall pay to the Authority, [] [Alt.
 2. from the date of the signature of an Exploitation Contract and for the term of the Exploitation Contract and any extension thereof] an annual fixed fee.
-The amount of the fee shall be established by the Council as required under paragraph 1, subparagraph (d) of Section 8 of the Annex to the Agreement. on the advice of the Finance Committee, and with the aim to cover the likely costs associated with the Authority’s management of the Exploitation Contract, including staffing the Secretariat and conducting inspection and enforcement activities.
+The amount of the fee shall be established by the Council as required under paragraph 1, subparagraph (d) of Section 8 of the Annex to the Agreement on the advice of the Finance Committee, and with the aim to cover the likely costs associated with the Authority’s management of the Exploitation Contract, including staffing the Secretariat and conducting inspection and enforcement activities.

 [2.
 The annual fixed fee is due and payable to the Authority within 30 Days of the commencement of each Calendar Year.]

+[2.
+Alt.
+The annual fixed fee shall be payable to the Authority within 30 Days of the effective date of the Exploitation Contract, and thereafter within 30 Days of the commencement of each subsequent Calendar Year for the duration of the Exploitation Contract.]

-3. Where the date of [commencement of Commercial Production] / [the signature of the Exploitation Contract] occurs part way through a Calendar Year, a prorated annual fixed fee shall become due and payable to the Authority within 30 Days of such commencement date.
+3. Where the date of [the signature of the Exploitation Contract] occurs part way through a Calendar Year, a prorated annual fixed fee shall become due and payable to the Authority within 30 Days of such commencement date.

 3. bis Where an annual fixed fee remains unpaid after the date it becomes due and payable:

-(b) A Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, at an annual rate calculated by adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable.
+(a) a Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, at an annual rate calculated by adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable; and

+[(b). interest shall cease to run upon payment of the outstanding amount.]

-4. In any Calendar Year, the annual fixed fee may be credited against any royalty or other amount payable under Part VII of these Regulations.
+[4.
+In any Calendar Year, the annual fixed fee may be credited against any royalty or other amount payable under Part VII of these Regulations.]